 Isopropyl alcohol, AKA rubbing alcohol

-Non-porous surfaces, such as glass and metals.
-This is so strong it will not require much scrubbing (perfect for airbrush nozzle tips)
+Non-porous surfaces such as glass and metals.
+This is so strong that it will not require much scrubbing (perfect for airbrush nozzle tips).

 Note on Removing Acrylic Paint From Wood